-Based upon the projected flow of 209,950-gpd (0.21 mgd), with a max load factor of 4.1, a 12" sewer main would be required to serve the development.
-It would begin along the Kapa'a By-pass Road and terminate at an existing manhole near the intersection of Ulu and Kukui Streets, shown on the map below.
+Based upon the projected flow of 209,950-gpd (0.21 mgd), with a max load factor of 4.1, a 12" sewer main would be required to serve the Project.
+It would begin along the Kapa'a Bypass Road and terminate at an existing manhole near the intersection of Ulu and Kukui Streets, shown on the map below.